okta/okta-oidc-js/packages/okta-react/README.md

 ### `ImplicitCallback`

 `ImplicitCallback` handles the callback after the redirect.
 By default, it parses the tokens from the uri, stores them, then redirects to `/`.
 If a `SecureRoute` caused the redirect, then the callback redirects to the secured route.
+For more advanced cases, this component can be copied to your own source tree and modified as needed.

 ### `withAuth`

-`withAuth` provides a way for components to make decisions based on auth state.
-It injects an `auth` prop into the component.
+`withAuth` is a [higher-order component][] which injects an `auth` prop into the component.
+This provides a way for components to make decisions based on auth state.

 ### `auth`

-`auth` provides methods that allow managing tokens and auth state.
+`auth` An object that provides methods for managing tokens and auth state.
 All of the methods return Promises.

 #### `auth.isAuthenticated()`